 - On the Metadata tab on the ribbon, click the appropriate button to save your changes.

 - For maps, map layers and stand-alone tables, layouts, tasks, reports, and other items stored in the project, click Apply and save the project.
-All changes made to the project since the last save are persisted, including your metadata edits.
+All changes made to the project since the last save are persisted, including metadata edits.

 - For the project itself, datasets, files, tools, and other items referenced by the project, click Save .
 The item is updated with the current metadata content.